Employee wellbeing during your office relocation24th February 2020

-According to a Chartered Institute of Personnel and Development (CIPD)’s report, despite increased business awareness of the importance of actively supporting health and wellbeing in the workplace, there still appears to be a stagnant implementation of any effective work wellbeing infrastructure in the UK working culture.
+According to a Chartered Institute of Personnel and Development (CIPD)’s report, despite increased business awareness of the importance of actively supporting health and wellbeing in the workplace, there still appears to be a stagnant implementation of any productive work wellbeing infrastructure in the UK working culture.

 With an average cost of absence now at £554 per employee per year, and with fewer than one in 10 (8%) UK organisations having adopted a wellbeing strategy, many organisations’ internal efforts have consisted of one-off initiatives that often fail to have a long-term impact in the workplace.

-To address this, the CIPD recommends that a proactive employee wellbeing programme – based on good people management, leadership and culture – should be at the core of how an organisation fulfils its mission and carries out its operations.
+To address this, the CIPD recommends that a proactive employee wellbeing programme – based on proper people management, leadership and culture – should be at the core of how an organisation fulfils its mission and carries out its operations.

 So, how does this kind of information impact businesses when they look to relocate or redesign existing workspace?